cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ## Using units

 Mindustry allows your processors to control existing units.
 Among other things, you can use units to mine, attack, build, heal or move things around.
 Using units isn't that complicated, but it isn't always immediately noticeable what needs to be done or what went wrong with your code if it doesn't work as expected.
-Note that this chapter contains just the very basic information, you'll need to build upon these techniques in your own way to create a truly robust solution.
+Note that this chapter contains just the very basic information; you'll need to build upon these techniques in your own way to create a truly robust solution.

 Here are the basic principles governing units:

 * Each processor can control at most one unit at a time; this unit is acquired through `ubind()` an is available as the `@unit` variable.
-* The `ubind()` function, when run repeatedly, returns units of the given type one by one, after cycling through all units, it starts again from the first one.
+* The `ubind()` function, when run repeatedly, returns units of the given type one by one; after cycling through all units, it starts again from the first one.
 * It is possible to store a bound unit in a variable and bind it again later: `savedUnit = @unit; ...; ubind(savedUnit);`.
 This way, several units can be stored in variables (or an [internal array](SYNTAX-1-VARIABLES.markdown#internal-arrays)).
 * On the other hand, it is not possible to store units in memory cells and memory banks.
 * Binding a unit doesn't make that unit controlled by the processor.
 This only happens after using one of unit-related instructions: [`ucontrol`](FUNCTIONS-80.markdown#instruction-unit-control), [`ulocate`](FUNCTIONS-80.markdown#instruction-unit-locate) or [`uradar`](FUNCTIONS-80.markdown#instruction-unit-radar).